edelooff/variable-scope/content/python/mostly-random-colors.rst

 HSV to RGB in Python
 ====================

 Conveniently, Python comes with a library that does transitions between different color coordinate mappings of RGB.
-The colorsys_ library contains a pair of functions to convert between RGB and HSV (as well as HSL and YIQ).
+The |colorsys|_ library contains a pair of functions to convert between RGB and HSV (as well as HSL and YIQ).
 There is a small catch though: all inputs and outputs are floating point numbers between 0 and 1, rather than the 0-255 integers we typically see for RGB.

-The reason for this is simply that there is no rule that RGB has strictly 8 bits per channel. in the 90's, 16 bit color modes were common, where *red*, *green* and *blue* were represented by 5, 6, and 5 bits respectively.
-Digital camera's operating in RAW mode typically record 10, 12 or even 14 bit per channel worth of color information. [#raw]_
+This is simply because there is nothing restricting RGB to exactly eight bits per channel.
+In the 90's, 16-bit color modes were common, where *red*, *green* and *blue* were represented by 5, 6, and 5 bits respectively.
+And on the other end of the spectrum, digital camera RAW output typically contains 12 or 14 bits per channel worth of color information [#raw]_.
+This is also known as the |dynamic range|_ of the colors.

-PIL works with 8-bits per channel colors, so we need a pair of simple converters between the 0-255 integer and 0-1 floating point domains:
+The typical dynamic range for computer monitors, and consequently for most image formats, is the aforementioned eight bits.
+PIL (and with it, ``aggdraw``) accepts color channel values in an 8-bit range, so we need need to map the 0-1 floating point output to a 0-255 integer range and vice-versa.

 .. code-block:: python